M4X-VOGEL/Clingonia/README.md

 ### ⚠️ Known issues

 - Users may experience decreased responsiveness when zooming in closely on environments.
-- Build mode: Avoid using the back button to return to the parameter settings, as this may cause loss of progress.
-Instead, modify the parameters after completing your build.
 - Our example `ASP` code for solving environments is provided for reference and simple environments.
 It is not flawless.
 We recommend using your own implementation for optimal results.
-- A `GIF` can only be generated once per simulation.
-To produce a new `GIF`, please restart the simulation.
 - On macOS, text input fields might not appear immediately upon loading the page.
 Interacting with a control, such as clicking "Advanced Options," should reveal them.